 Is Osteopathy safe?

 By far, the biggest risks of osteopathy are confined to experiencing a bit of soreness in the day or so following the treatment.
-I usually tell my patients to be aware they may feel like they have had a massage and to be aware it might be a bit sore, but not to expect it.

-More rarely there are cases where the patient’s complaint is aggravated by the treatment.
-This happens from time to time.
+More rarely there are cases where the patient’s complaint is aggravated by the treatment and this happens from time to time.
 Manual therapy is unfortunately not an exact science.
 Reactions to treatment may differ quite markedly between individuals, as it might in individuals from day to day.
 This is much more common in complex cases with a long history of pain.
 An experienced practitioner learns to appreciate this in practice and will adapt their initial interventions to test the response appropriately in these cases.

 Finally, there are cases where a patient will be injured requiring medical treatment following treatment with a manual therapist.
 These are usually related to pre-existing conditions the therapist failed to pick up, like osteoporosis or another disease leading to premature fragility.
 These cases are very rare but have been reported in the literature as following from all types of manual therapies.
 A thorough medical history will usually prevent this problem.